 Testing and inspection requirements are summarized in this section.
-Refer to PR 13-01: Construction Oversight Process for additional requirements applicable to special inspection, material testing, and the test laboratory, including verified report submittal requirements.
+Refer to PR 13-01: Construction Oversight Process for additional requirements applicable to special inspection, material testing, and the laboratory of record (LoR), including verified report requirements.

 3.1 Fabrication Inspection